Did you know a small 8′ x 10′ area of roof will generate 50 gallons of water during a 1-inch rain event?

 Historically and in many developing countries still today, many homes use a cistern to capture rainfall for household purposes.
 Rainwater harvesting, like the cistern, is the process of collecting rainwater and storing it for later use.
 Storage methods range from small barrels to large underground storage tanks.
 It is a valuable water management practice that is greatly underutilized.

-Rain barrels are a simple and cost-effective way you can recycle stormwater generated from your house and put it to good use.
+Rain barrels are a simple and cost-effective way that you can recycle stormwater generated from your house and put it to good use.
 Rain barrels are easy to build and install and can provide many benefits.

 How to use collected rainwater